Nakuma2000/cse15l-lab-reports/Lab-1-Report.md

 Then try running the same commands locally as well.
 Run the command `exit` to disconnect from the remote server.
 Below are commands run on my local computer:

 ![Image](lab1pics/cmd2.PNG)
-* Here `ls` is ran on my local computer, hence 'perl5' is not the only directory, but instead all the directories present on my local computer.
+* Here, `ls` is ran on my local computer, hence 'perl5' is not the only directory, but instead all the directories present on my local computer.

 ## Moving Files With `scp`
 The command `scp` will copy files from your computer to a remote computer.